am-a-s/Amazon-Recommender/README.md

 * **Efficient Data Management:** With various `.json` and `.csv` files (e.g., `Fender Squier.json`, `laptop.json`, `nmve.csv`), the project demonstrates effective processing and storage of diverse product-related datasets.

-## Project Structure

-The repository is organized for clarity and maintainability:

-* `api.py`: The central script, responsible for exposing the recommendation functionalities via a web API.

-* `amazon_scraper.py`: Handles the extraction of product data from Amazon.

-* `Model.py`: Contains the foundational logic for the recommendation algorithm.

-* `prod_recommender.py`: A utility script likely used for orchestrating or refining the recommendation generation process.

-* `.venv/`: Your dedicated Python virtual environment, keeping dependencies isolated.

-* `__pycache__/`: Python's bytecode cache, automatically generated.

-* `.json` and `.csv` files: A collection of scraped product data and potentially processed datasets, such as `Fender Squier.json`, `laptop.json`, `nmve.csv`, and `electric guitar fender_scraped_data.csv`.

-* `cuda_test.py`: A script to verify CUDA compatibility, indicating support for GPU-accelerated tasks like model training or inference.

-* `fast_scraper.py`: An optimized or alternative script for faster data scraping.

 ## Getting Started

 Follow these steps to set up and run the Amazon Product Recommender System on your local machine.